vertigo-z/obsidian-protector/README.md

 ## introduction:

-obsidian is a custom universal pe packer / executable protector written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload. obsidian ce (community edition) supports ARM64 natively with a specialized stub. we also recently added support for pyinstalled exectuables with a special fork of the pyinstaller bootloader.
+obsidian is a custom universal pe packer / executable protector written in C. it is designed to be paired with a loader stub that decrypts and executes the packed payload. obsidian ce (community edition) supports ARM64 natively with a specialized stub. we also recently added support for pyinstalled exectuables with a special fork of the pyinstaller bootloader. see the **packing with pyinstaller** section below.

 the stub included uses rolling xor obfuscation with shifts and does not contain any anti-debugging mechanisms. this packer/stub has been tested to work on putty.exe, strings.exe, and can even pack itself, and then pack other executables from the packed state. when the `--pyinstaller` flag is used and a `.py` file is targeted, obsidian uses pyinstaller to build an exe and then immediately obfuscates and outputs the file.